Casey Herman

 All of these types of low level flying provided adrenaline in the sugar-cube sized lumps I craved!
 Enjoying a bird's eye view of the earth, sea and sky from varying heights above the earth's surface from the very front row of different aircraft types was a buzz, as much as was the actual flying.
 However, I soon tired of living out of suitcases and far too often NOT living at all, so I finally quit the aviation industry on my fifth attempt.

 Nowadays I'm trying to teach myself how to fly a drone and shoot footage from the air.
+Although I've never scratched a passenger or a plane as a professional pilot, I've got an idiot for a teacher (myself!)

 SURFING N MUSIC